mkgeiger/secure-keyless-system/README.md

 ### High-End Security Controller

 There don't exist many standalone security controllers on the market.
 Often they are integrated only into high-end microcontollers.
 The standalone Optiga Trust M SLS32AIA chip from Infineon Technolgies was the best choice because of its well supported and easy to use software library.
 The asymetric cryptographic method RSA-2048 is perfectly supported including a secure private keystore.
 The chip comes on a breakout board from Adafruit Industries with pins for I²C.
+Pull-up resistors for the I²C lines SCL and SDA are already installed on the breakout board.

 <img src="/KeylessClient/Hardware/TrustM.png" alt="ESP8266" width="384"/>